 Building off the OSA device innovation, Lumeda leverages decades of photonics experience to develop DigiLum™ solution- a digital PDT light dosimetry platform that imparts intelligence and control of PDT light delivery to improve its efficacy, ease of use, and treatment planning.
 DigiLum™ solution comes as a portable, stand-alone solution that integrates a set of main components including a treatment planning software module, light delivery device, light source instrument, and PDT dosimetry control and data acquisition software.
 DigiLum™ is intended for administering a prescribed light dose rate and total dose for effective activation of PHOTOFRIN® (porfimer sodium) as an adjuvant PDT treatment following NSCLC surgical resection for control of the cancer in the thoracic cavity.

 The Promise of IO-PDT In Lung Cancer SURGERY

 PDT is safe even when combined with other adjunctive therapies and can be repeated without additive side effects or loss of efficacy.
 PDT presents minimal normal tissue toxicity, negligible systemic effects, lack of resistance mechanisms, and excellent cosmetic as well as organ function-sparing effects.
 Of new lung cancer cases, 83% are NSCLC of which up to 46% are surgical candidates.
 Tumor resection is the preferred treatment of early stage NSCLC followed by adjuvant treatment (e.g. chemotherapy, radiotherapy).
-Results of numerous early studies show meaningful reduction in recurrence when adding IO-PDT to NSCLC tumor resection to address tumor margin, improve local control of the primary tumor site, and to reduce pleural spread.
+Results of numerous early studies show meaningful reduction in recurrence when adding IO-PDT to NSCLC tumor resection to address tumor margin and improve local control of the primary tumor site.
 Reduced recurrence attributable to IO-PDT, has led to significantly improved patient outcomes in progression-free and overall survival.
 DigiLum™ provides a practical pathway for IO-PDT to be added to the Standard of Care in NSCLC surgery to improve surgical outcomes, benefiting patient care without preventing other treatment options.

 COMBINATION PDT + IMMUNOTHERAPY